MiroPsota/macko_spmv/media/README.md

 This is not the same as having density $d$, but it is close enough.

 It is like playing a game with an unfair coin that has probability $d$ of head and $1-d$ of tail.
-For every $16$ consecutive tails you pay a penalty, and reset your number of consecutive tails.
+For every $16$ consecutive tails you pay a penalty and reset your number of consecutive tails.

 Let's define $z=(1-d)^{2^{b_{\Delta}}}$.
 The expected effective density turns out to be